-A party concerned can appeal to the Board of Appeals for Examinations against:
+A party concerned can appeal to the Examination Appeal Board against:

-- decisions regarding refusal of admission to a specific study programme, - · decisions regarding the number of credits earned and passing the final student examinations, - decisions regarding admission to the final Bachelor and Master student examinations, - certain decisions about the requirements for previous education (prerequisite subjects or profiles), - decisions of Examining Boards and Examiners, - decisions based on an entrance examination.
+- decisions regarding refusal of admission to a specific study programme, - · decisions regarding the number of credits earned and passing the final student examinations, - decisions regarding admission to the Bachelor and Master studies, - certain decisions about the requirements for previous education (prerequisite subjects or profiles), - decisions of Examining Boards and Examiners, - decisions based on an entrance examination.

-An appeal is lodged when a party is not in agreement with one of the above mentioned decisions.
+An appeal can be lodged when a party is not in agreement with one of the above mentioned decisions.
 An appeal can also be lodged against a written refusal to make a decision and against a decision which is not made on time.